 Female urinary protection: choose the right solution

-From a cost perspective, it is truly worth it: disposable protection costs about 25€ per month, or 300€ per year.
-A pack of washable Orykas underwear lasts 2 to 3 years.
-You save several hundred euros over time.
-And it is also eco-friendly: zero waste, no disposable protection to throw away every day.
+From a cost perspective, this approach makes real financial sense: disposable protection can cost $25 or more per month, or over $300 per year.
+A set of washable Orykas underwear lasts 2 to 3 years, saving you hundreds of dollars over time.
+It is also a far more eco-friendly choice, with zero waste and no disposables to throw away every day.

 To conclude